cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 - "_x" added to columns, hashes and load operations and "_x" followed by multiple letters (e.g. _xhl, _xhc, _xchl)
 added to all corresponding DVPI elements based on the letters used.

-Non-standard postfix

-If the last token does not start with x, a compiler warning is issued and the extension is not routed via postfix logic.
+If the last token does not start with "x", it is not interpreted as a routing declaration.
-If the last token starts with x but contains characters other than c, h, or l, a compiler warning is issued and the extension is treated like _x (applied to all DVPI elements).
+If the last token starts with "x" but contains characters other than "c", "h", or "l", the extension is treated like _x (applied to all DVPI elements).

 ## data_vault_model[]